PSahner/mc-eisbaers-res-pack-base-32x/README.md

 Feature #: 1.2.04
 Source: https://www.planetminecraft.com/texture-pack/compliance-32x-better-tiled-deepslate-tiles
 Description: Uses a different texture to better connect tile blocks.
+In addition, added own adaption of block Cracked Deepslate Tiles, so that it looks uniform.

 ## Changelog